Our lab is committed to fostering a diverse and positive learning environment. To this end, we aim to:

 Harsh Sanghavi

-Human Factors Consultant, Carilion Clinic
+Senior Human Factors Consultant, Carilion Clinic

 Harsh received his M.S. in Industrial and Systems Engineering with a focus on Human Factors Engineering and Ergonomics.
 Outside of work, Harsh enjoys playing tennis, cooking, and watching football.